 - Attorneys are the worst referral sources you could possibly have.
 Expect zero reciprocity.
 They get all their business from financial advisors and other attorneys.
 It never goes your way.
 They may have one financial advisor that they refer business to once in a blue moon but if you’re not that person then you can probably forget it.
 They’d love to take your estate planning leads, though!

-The Cold Market Isn’t That Bad If You Are Branded
+The Cold Market Isn’t That Cold If You Have a Big Financial Advisor Brand

 So the warm market isn’t reliable.
 The only market you can really control is the cold market.
 Financial advisors hate the cold market, though.